-Creamy Potato Kielbasa and Kale Soup is complete comfort in a bowl that’s perfect when the weather gets chilly!
+Creamy Potato, Kielbasa and Kale Soup is complete old-world comfort in a bowl that’s perfect when the weather is chilly!

 Here’s my interpretation!

 A single head of cabbage can go a long way–especially when there are only two people in a household so I don’t buy one very often.
 Instead, I used a bunch of kale I had on hand for this recipe.
 The kale is perfection and updates it to 2017!

 I haven’t done a DNA test yet, but all indications are I’m 100% Polish.
 My mom was Polish, my dad is Polish, my grandparents and great-grandparents on both sides were Polish.
 Yeah, it’s looking like I’m Polish, too.
 So, what better way to honor my heritage than to add kielbasa!

 How to make Creamy Potato, Kielbasa and Kale Soup: